Table of Contents

 by setting the value explicitly in the

-Set the number of used input channels.
-Default value is 0.
+Set used input channel layout.
+Default is unset.
 This option is only used for special remapping.

 Set the input sample rate.
 Default value is 0.